Jegp/OpenWrt-transfer/client/README.md

 To compile, simply download and unpack the SDK, make a symbolic link to this client folder under the SDK ```package``` dir (so the path to the client is: `path-to-SDK/package/client`), go to the root of the SDK and hit `make`.
+The package will be available at the `bin/ar71xx/packages/` directory as an `.ipk` file which can be installed by the package manager on the OpenWrt device.

 If something fails please refer to this brilliant tutorial on how to compile programs for OpenWrt: